renderpci/dedalo/docs/update_v5/update_from_v5.md

 Version 6 is a complete rebuild version.
 Lot of code has been rebuilt from scratch and some data definitions has been changed.

+!!! warning "Upgrading from versions prior to v5"
+    V6 only can be update from v5, previous versions (v4, v3, v2, v1, v0) need to be update it to v5 prior to update to version 6.

 Before you start upgrading to update it is important to be aware of some of these changes in data and Dédalo definitions.

 ## Important changes from v5